 Floating dust is irritating to animal gills and just looks bad, plain and simple.

 Use a five gallon bucket and rinse it until the water runs relatively clear.
-Nowadays, a lot of substrates claim that a pre-rinse is unnecessary but I usually do it anyways.
+Nowadays, a lot of substrates claim that a pre-rinse is unnecessary but I usually do it anyway.

 A great tip to avoid a ton of clouding is to place a plate (any old dinner plate should do) on top of your newly-laid substrate and dump the non-chlorinated water onto the plate instead of directly onto the substrate.

-Getting your hands on a good light fixture is vital when setting up a planted aquarium.
+Getting your hands on a good aquarium plant light fixture is vital when setting up a planted aquarium.